 When concerning these hormone boosting supplements, for them to work extremely well they have to pretty much cause an imbalance in your hormonal system.
 I'm not talking about a slight bump in testosterone that helps you get through your day-to-day activities or perform one more extra rep at the gym, I'm talking about "really boosting" your levels.

 I must say, though, most of the time hormonal imbalances are not in your favor.
 For example, the stress hormone cortisol often wreaks havoc on your sex hormones.
 Too much cortisol along with excessive adrenaline release can cause an imbalance of testosterone, progesterone, and estrogen.
 A report from the Indian Journal of Endocrinology and Metabolism stated: “Stress can lead to changes in the serum level of many hormones including growth hormone, prolactin, glucocorticoids and catecholamines.”
 Stress is not created equal, either.
-A quote from this page (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3079864/) states, "The growth hormone (GH) level is increased during acute physical stress.
+A quote from this page (Stress and hormones - PMC) states, "The growth hormone (GH) level is increased during acute physical stress.
 The level can increase up to two- to tenfold.
 Because of its insulin-antagonistic effect, GH may enhance metabolic activity.
 In psychological stress, however, GH responses are rarely seen.
 Rather there is GH secretory defect with prolonged psychosocial stress."

 However, I must say, a lot of these bodily reactions are totally healthy and are just a normal response to the "fight or flight" reaction.
 It is long-term and/or chronic stress that causes the body to lose its hormonal homeostasis.
 Instead of looking for "boosters," it might be a better idea to look for balance so you can maintain "optimal" levels without searching for outrageous levels of certain hormones.
 Does that make sense now?

 Anyway, that's why adaptogenic herbs seems to be the best at this, as they help create balance along with aiding your body into adapting to various types of stress, etc. There are loads of adaptogens out there in the herbal market (too many to get into on this particular post), but one of my favorite ones is the good ol' reliable ginseng.
 I've took that stuff for years and it has never let me down.
-I wrote about that a few years ago on this blog, here: Hot or Warm Korean/Panax Ginseng vs. Cold or Cooler American Ginseng
+I wrote about that a few years ago on this blog, here: "Hot or Warm Korean/Panax Ginseng vs. Cold or Cooler American Ginseng" Also, I recently updated (at the bottom of the page I'm about to link to) the post that was talking about "natural testosterone boosters" and included a couple additional supplements that somewhat work for such things, that is, if a person doesn't mind paying the extra money.

 Well, hopefully this post clears up any confusion you may have had.
 I also tried to make it easier to understand this subject in layman terms because I know many readers out there just want to cut the crap and get to the bottom line.
 However, if you are still unsure about the role of hormones in homeostasis, I found an in-depth article, here: The Role of Hormones in Homeostasis (yale.edu)